Job Market Paper

 Publications

 Heat and humidity on early-life outcomes: evidence from Mexico Climate Health — Journal of Environmental Economics and Management, 129, January 2025.
+[Online Appendix]

 I provide evidence on the detrimental effect of in utero exposure to heat and humidity on children’s health at birth in Mexico.
 Effects are larger when accounting for humidity, and mitigated by air conditioning adoption.